evert/evert.github.com/resume.md

 I'm currently on the look-out for new opportunities.
 I'm especially interested in CTO and Director or part-time advisor positions.

+I'm strictly not interested in Cryptocurrency or NFT-related businesses.

 Links
 -----